tonyfast/gvu/readme.md

 # Today we are going to talk about:

 * I'm going to fanboy out about Project Jupyter.
+* Research blogging and the daily use of modern notebooks.
 * Adapting to open source software.
 * Computational essays for people and computers.
 * Sharing notebooks.